SmartTensors/GeoThermalCloud.jl/SWNM/README.md

 ### Jupyter notebook

-To execute the machine learning analyses, open the jupyter notebook `notebook/SWNM.ipynb`
+To execute the machine learning analyses, open the jupyter notebook `notebook/SWNM.ipynb`.

-The jupyter notebook is also saved in `html`, `pdf` and `markdown` formats.
+The jupyter notebook is also saved in `html`, `latex`, `txt`, `pdf` and `markdown` formats.

+The content of the Jupyter notebook is also available as a [Readme.md](https://github.com/SmartTensors/GTcloud.jl/tree/master/SWNM/notebook) file on GitHub.